 If you are involved in a car accident, you must remain at the scene.
 It is illegal to leave the scene of an accident.
 You should check to see if you or any passengers have been injured.

-• If you collide with another car or other object such as a fence or traffic sign, be sure to stop and assess the damage.
+• If you collide with another car or other objects such as a fence or traffic sign, be sure to stop and assess the damage.

 Remember: It doesn’t take much damage these days to add up to $2,000!
-If an airbag deploys, for example, that’s more than $3,000 right there.
+For example, if an airbag deploys, that’s more than $3,000 right there.

 Involving the police: